stephanosterburg/stephanosterburg.github.io/_posts/2019-04-07-text_classification_part_3.md

 The dataset used for that project is an already [polished and fairly large corpus](https://github.com/several27/FakeNewsCorpus) by Maciej Szpakowski.

-> This is an open source dataset composed of millions of news articles mostly scraped from a curated list of 1001 domains from opensources.co.
-Because the list does not contain any reliable websites, additionally NYTimes and Webhose English News Articles articles have been included to balance the classes better.
+> This is an open source dataset composed of millions of news articles mostly scraped from a curated list of 1001 domains from opensources.co[^1].
+Because the list does not contain any reliable websites, additionally NYTimes and Webhose English News Articles have been included to balance the classes better.
 The dataset is still work in progress, and for now, the public version includes only 9,408,908 articles (745 out of 1001 domains).